gitPratikSingh/AutomatedServerProvisioning/README.md

-# HW1
-## Devops Homework-1 Provisioning and Configuring Servers

-This repository is mainly aimed at providing instructions to Provision and configure servers on remote VM's using serice providers such as DigitalOcean and Amazon AWS.
-This is currently beind done as part of HW-1 for CSC 591 Devops course at NC State.

 ## Instructions on getting started
 a.
 To get started, you need to sign up with [DigitalOcean](https://cloud.digitalocean.com/registrations/new) and [Amazon AWS] (https://aws.amazon.com/premiumsupport/signup) .